amblessly/task-manager-website/README.md

 ## 🛠️ Architecture

-The application follows a modern layered architecture:
+Modern layered architecture is manually adopted by the application.

 1. **Frontend (React)**
-   A responsive dashboard with real-time UI updates and modern UX patterns.
+   A perfect dashboard that supports multiple screen sizes and offers UI updates in real time together with the use of advanced UX patterns.

 2. **Edge API (Node.js / Next.js)**
-   Acts as a gateway/proxy.
-Includes an **intelligent mock fallback system**—if no backend API is available, the app remains fully functional using an in-memory mock data store.
+   A gateway/proxy that is responsible for the connection.
+The system includes an **intelligent mock fallback**—if the backend API is not available, the app is still functional and uses an in-memory data store.

 3. **Backend (Optional / External)**
-   A Java Spring Boot REST API *can* be connected later, but it is **not part of this repository**.
+   A Java Spring Boot REST API *can* be integrated later, but it is **not part of this repository**.

 ---